 - $20 million settlement in a class action on behalf of approximately 1,600 West Texas royalty owners.

-- Obtained a take-nothing defense verdict and judgment on behalf of a publicly traded exploration and production company sued for allegedly overcharging for indirect operating expenses under an 1960 Joint Operating Agreement.
+- Obtained a take-nothing defense verdict and final judgment on behalf of a publicly traded exploration and production company sued for allegedly overcharging for indirect operating expenses under a Joint Operating Agreement.

 - $2 million judgment following a bench trial on behalf of a class of 6,000 mineral interest owners against an operator for violations of the New Mexico Oil & Gas Proceeds Payment Act.